tcpipuk/go-matrix-openai-wiki-bot/README.md

   !wiki Computer
   ```

-- The bot should reply with a summarized version of the Wikipedia article.
+- The bot should reply with a summarised version of the Wikipedia article.

 ## Docker Image from GitHub Container Registry